aggerritsen/T-SIMMotorShield/README.md

 This project is intended as a **clean, repeatable test harness** for:

 * TB6612FNG direction logic
-* ESP32‑S3 LEDC PWM behavior
+* ESP32-S3 LEDC PWM behavior
-* 28BYJ‑48 bipolar conversion
+* 28BYJ-48 bipolar conversion
 * Dual DC motor control

-It is well suited for bring‑up, custom PCB validation, and motor experiments before integrating into larger systems.
+It is well suited for bring-up, custom PCB validation, and motor experiments before integrating into larger systems.